All stories are not the same.

 HOW YOU CAN USE THIS INFORMATION

-Chances are, you're working on your year-end appeal right now.
+Chances are, you're working on your next appeal right now.
 Before you seal those envelopes or press the Send button, read your appeal, and consider these questions:

 Are you telling emotional stories?
 Or are you spouting mind-numbing statistics?

 Are you telling a story that I can "see," or are you talking generally about the need?